 Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.

 St. Mark's Place and Hyatt St, Staten Island [map]

-Open Saturdays, 5/4/13 - 11/23/13
+Open Saturdays, Year-round

-GrowNYC's Food Scrap Composting: 8:00 a.m. - 2:00 p.m.
+GrowNYC's Food Scrap Composting: 8:00 a.m. - 1:00 p.m.

-EBT/Food Stamps, Debit/Credit, WIC & FMNP checks accepted.
+Cash, SNAP/EBT, Debit/Credit, WIC & Senior FMNP coupons accepted.

 Set on a hill overlooking New York Harbor and the downtown Manhattan skyline, this market draws a dedicated following of neighborhood shoppers who line up each Saturday to get first dibs on the freshest seasonal fruit, produce, cheese, meat, seafood and baked goods.
 An array of plants, berries picked just as they have ripened, juice pressed from upstate orchard fruit, heirloom tomatoes and much more will entice you to keep checking back in on the market to see what's new each week, and experience the change of the seasons through the food made available by these regional farmers.

 Community activities, cooking demonstrations, and recipes exchanges all add to the diverse nature of this particular market.

 From June until September, Cornell Cooperative Extension will conduct weekly bilingual nutrition education workshops and cooking demonstrations at this market.
 Visit their stand each week to learn how to choose and store fresh produce, and nutritious preparations to try at home!